mhvbyrne/FM/Content and Products/OSCE/examination/respiratory/respiratory_examination.md

 #### Palpation
 - Chest wall expansion - only need to do once
-- Apex beat - midclavicular line, 5th intercostal space
+- Apex beat - displaced in scoliosis, dilatation of the left ventricle
+  - midclavicular line, 5th intercostal space.
+Make sure that you demonstrate to the examiner by palpating down the intercostal spaces from the manubriosternal joint (2nd intercostal space)
+- Right heave - Right ventricle hypertrophy due to pulmonary hypertension

 #### Percussion
 - Clavicles - percuss directly without placing finger on top of clavicle
 - Two other areas
 - Axillae
+Compare left to right side

 Note quality of sound
 - Resonant - normal